AmandeepS1ngh/GetSetRide/README.md

 - Check backend logs printed by `backend/src/server.js` and ensure the DB is reachable.
 - Verify environment variables in `backend/.env` (DB URL, JWT secret) are set correctly.
 - Inspect controllers for route definitions and payload expectations in `backend/src/controllers/`.

----

-If you want, I can update the README with exact npm scripts, environment variable names, or add a CONTRIBUTING section and license file.